Return to Photo Index Return to Clickable Map Return to Home Page

 The Celsus Library was constructed in 117 A.D. and could house up to 17,000 scrolls.
 The construction had a

-temperature and humidity.
+extremes of temperature and humidity.
 Today, only the facade remains of the two-story building -

 Ephesus, Turkey